cs3org/OCM-API/IETF-RFC.md

 A Receiving Server is an OCM Provider that receives _Share_ Creation Notifications from Sending Servers, notifies its users about incoming _Shares_, and acts as an API client to allow its users to access Remote Resources.
-It MAY provide it's users with an _Address Book_ of _Contacts_ and the ability to accept _Invites_.
+It MAY provide its users with an _Address Book_ of _Contacts_ and the ability to accept _Invites_.